Medical Alert Assistance Dogs

 Postural Tachycardia Syndrome As with all our work, our dogs detect minute changes in the odour, related to factors governed by the particular condition, and when they sense the change they alert the client to the impending, medical event.
 People living with PoTS often suffer severe and dangerous blackouts and our dogs can give them time to get to safety before they fall unconscious.

 PoTS (Postural Tachycardia Syndrome) is an abnormal response by the autonomic nervous system to becoming upright.
 There is an abnormally high increase in heart rate and altered blood supply to the brain on standing.
 It results in a large number of symptoms, the commonest of which are dizziness, fainting, tiredness and palpitations.

 There are many causes and, in some cases, no cause can be found.
 Although patients can be very disabled by their symptoms, many get better without treatment.
 However, some patients will have problems over many years.

-We are working with a number of different conditions including and severe nut allergy.
+We are working with a number of different conditions including a severe nut allergy.

-Nut allergy For many people just breathing in air-born nut allergens, such as might be found in a kitchen after someone has opened a packet of peanuts is enough to trigger a life-threatening anaphylaxic episode.
-Medical Detection Dogs is training dogs to detect the air-born allergens in an environment and then alerting the client to the presence before they come into contact with the allergic trigger.
+Nut allergy For many people just breathing in air-borne nut allergens, such as might be found in a kitchen after someone has opened a packet of peanuts, is enough to trigger a life-threatening anaphylaxic episode.
+Medical Detection Dogs is training dogs to detect the air-borne allergens in an environment and then alert the client to the presence before they come into contact with the allergic trigger.
 Unlike all our other alert dogs, these detection dogs are sensing the minute odours in the air, rather than the odours coming off the client.
 We currently have two nut-allergy dogs working for clients.
 Client stories